top of page

 2nd Runner-up: Malawi

 It's safe to say Colombia stole our hearts from the moment we stepped off the plane.
-Not only because it was the smoothest immigration I have ever experienced, but the people are lovely and so welcoming, the weather is ideal, and the mountains are spectacular.
+Not only was it the smoothest immigration I have ever experienced, but the people are lovely and so welcoming, the weather is ideal, and the mountains are spectacular.

 Other reasons why I chose Colombia as the most 'liveable' place are; that there is lots of wildlife, much of the high-altitude land is perfect for growing food, they have a rich and interesting culture, tap water is drinkable, foreigners are allowed to buy property, land is affordable for us, we get on with Colombian people, we kind of speak Spanish, there's access to many different food ingredients (important), the landscape itself is stunning, and the country is less climatically vulnerable than many others.